What is socialization?

 weaning-ringnecks

-Nail Trimming & Wing Clipping
+Nail Trimming and Wing Clipping

 No Wrong or Right Way